 Welcome back to another eco-friendly Tuesday!
-Last time on eco-friendly Tuesdays we chatted with Chef Charlie Ayers the first head chef at Google about fighting food waste.
+Last time on eco-friendly Tuesdays, we chatted with Chef Charlie Ayers, the first head chef at Google, about fighting food waste.

 For Christmas, my mom bought me BagPodz.
-I called and thanked her for the thoughtful gift, but I felt like I had way too many reusable bags to begin with.
+I called and thanked her for the thoughtful gift, but I felt like I had way too many reusable shopping bags to begin with.

-Being a minimalist and already having an entire drawer dedicated to too many reusable bags; it felt like a silly present.
+Being a minimalist and already having an entire drawer dedicated to too many reusable bags, it felt like a silly present.
 She told me to try them.
 So, I did — and holy guacamole — Life.
 Changing.

 My zero waste journey started out with just some checkout stand reusable bags I picked up at Trader Joe’s along the way.